wordpress-parsi/wp-parsidate/readme.txt

 == Screenshots ==

-1. Persian package builder admin page
+1. Plugin configuration page
-2. Widget of 'Jalali Date Archives'
+2. 'Jalali Date Archives' Widget
-3. Widget of 'Jalali Date Calender'
+3. 'Jalali Date Calender' Widget
-4. Display widget 'Jalali Date Calender' in theme
+4. 'Jalali Date Calender' in action

 == Changelog ==
+= 2.1.6 =
+* Fixed assets folder issue with community.

+= 2.1.5 =
+* Added "Droid Sans" & "Roboto" font family to back-end environment & editor by default, also an option for returning that
+* Added an option for moving menu item to submenu
+* Fixed timezone bug that was set to "Asia/Tehran" by default
+* Cleaned codes and documentation

 = 2.1.2 =
 * Admin menu problem fixed